 - Entrepreneurial culture.
 High performers have a business culture that nurtures innovation – like developing new services or products through to being open to new opportunities.

 - Financial resources.
 A family business’s ability to assess their financial resources, and access funds to pursue new business initiatives, is also critical.

 Avoiding family feuds

-One of the biggest issues identified in family businesses by the survey was conflict, with over 80 per cent saying there had been conflict or tension between family members in the business in the last 12 months.
-Conflict is normal in any business, but in a family can be exacerbated by existing relationship tensions.
+One of the biggest issues identified in family businesses by the survey was conflict, with over 80% saying there had been conflict or tension between family members in the business in the last 12 months.
+Conflict is normal in any business, but in a family it can be exacerbated by existing relationship tensions.
 So what can you do to help overcome it?